Telehealth privacy for patients

 - Outdoors, away from other people

 If you cannot find a private place for a video telehealth appointment, let your provider know.
 You may be able to email, chat, or text through your provider’s patient portal instead.
-They can also help you to reschedule or suggest a better location for the visit.
+They can also help you to reschedule or suggest a location for the visit.

 Did you know?